alastria/alastria-identity-lib/README.md

 To automatically format Javascript and Typescript code

 If you have installed some plugin that add keyboard shortcuts, like IntelliJ IDEA Keybindings (https://marketplace.visualstudio.com/items?itemName=k--kato.intellij-idea-keybindings) you will be able to format documents with Prettier with shortcuts like `cmd+alt+l`

+### Contribution

+**Contribution made by Inetum during 2024 in this document has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No. 101084071.
+(Dome project https://dome-marketplace.eu/)**